Setting up a Debt Arrangement Scheme with CAP

 1. Working out a budget

-2. Setting up your DAS
+2. Setting up your DAS payment plan

 The DAS proposal will be sent to all your creditors, and they have 21 days to let us know if they have any issues.
 If not, or if the Accountant in Bankruptcy (AiB) deems it fair despite creditors’ objections, the Debt Payment Plan (DPP) will be approved.

-3. Making your regular payment
+3. Making regular payment

 5. Debt free

 This is what we are all aiming for through your DAS – you becoming debt free!
-There is no set limit on how long this will take, as it depends on your individual circumstances.
+There is no set limit on how long this may take, as it depends on your individual circumstances.

 Questions